Congressional District # 09

 Peoples Gas conducted soil cleanup work at the North Shore Avenue Station MGP site in 1997 and 2001 under the state's voluntary Site Remediation Program.
 In 1997, soil that contained PAHs, VOCs, and cyanide in the northern portion of the site were removed to address chlorinated solvent impacts from releases from an adjoining property.
 Some of the solvent-impacted soils left in place had levels of contamination that exceeded Illinois' residential standards, so land use in this portion of the site is currently restricted.
 In 2001 and 2002, about 26,000 tons of soils impacted with lead and PAHs were excavated from the site.
 However, tar-stained soils that were observed below the groundwater table after soil borings were installed along the western border of the site were not removed during this cleanup effort.

-In 2005, EPA was approached by the Wisconsin Public Service Corporation (WPSC) with a request to investigate and clean up seven former MGP sites in Wisconsin under EPA's SAS program.
-When WPSC merged with Peoples Energy to form Integrys Energy Group in 2007, Peoples Energy approached EPA with the request to address thirteen former MGP sites in Illinois under the same SAS program.
+In 2005, EPA was approached by the Wisconsin Public Service Corporation (WPSC) with a request to investigate and clean up seven former MGP sites in Wisconsin under EPA's SA program.
+When WPSC merged with Peoples Energy to form Integrys Energy Group in 2007, Integrys approached EPA with a request to also address thirteen former MGP sites in Illinois under the SA program.
 Two of the former MGP sites are located in Waukegan and eleven are in Chicago.
 The North Shore Avenue Station site is one of the thirteen Illinois former MGP sites.

 Success StoryAn elementary school and residential homes have been built on parcels that had already been cleaned up to state residential cleanup levels.